Kessel Run: Background

-In October 2016, Eric Schmidt, former CEO of Google, was leading a group touring the Combined Air Operations Center at Al Udeid Air Base in Qatar in his role as inaugural chairman of the Defense Innovation Board.
-The CAOC at Al Udeid oversees air force operations for over 20 countries, and at the time was engaged in the War in Iraq against the Islamic State.
+In October 2016, Eric Schmidt, former CEO of Google and at the time the first chairman of the Defense Innovation Board, was leading a group touring the Combined Air Operations Center at Al Udeid Air Base in Qatar.
+The CAOC, which oversees air operations in the region by more than 20 militaries, was at the time was engaged in the War in Iraq against the Islamic State.

 One of the Air Operations Center tasks was planning daily aerial refueling operations to support combat missions.
 This was done off the main CAOC hall, in a windowless room with a whiteboard bearing magnetic pucks and plastic laminated cards, and physically measuring distance on the board to determine how long planes could stay in the air.
 The resulting data was manually entered into an Excel spreadsheet known as "the Gonkulator" by a person called "the Gonker".
 When a VBScript run on the spreadsheet confirmed the data was correct, another person, called "the Thumper", manually typed in the result into a Master Air Attack Planning Toolkit, which helped generate the Air Tasking Order back at Shaw Air Force Base in South Carolina.
 Yet another person watched to verify against retyping errors.
 The process took eight to 12 hours each day for three or eight people.
 If there was a change needed, the process needed to restart.
 When Schmidt and the Defense Information Board asked whether the base had access to more modern software to automate this process, the answer was: "Yes, but it doesn't work."

 Air Operations Center software had been in use mostly unchanged since the 1990s.
 From 2006 to 2011, Lockheed Martin worked on the concept of modernizing it, but did not take up the project.
 A Northrop Grumman project to modernize AOC software was commissioned in 2013 for $374 million for development, and $3.5 billion for lifetime maintenance.
 By 2016, when the Defense Innovation Board was touring Al Udeid, nothing had been delivered.
 The development price eventually grew to $745 million, and was three years behind schedule, with an estimated launch date of December 2019, when the project was eventually cancelled in July 2017.